stouffer/EvoGeoModules/manuscript/manuscript.md

 date: Oct.
 31, 2014
 ---

 **Coevolutionary dynamics act on both species and their interactions to drive the structure of ecological communities.
 It remains unclear, however, how the structure of communities at larger spatial scales either influences or is influenced by local coevolutionary processes, and how mechanisms acting at different scales feedback into one another.
 Most of these feedbacks are mediated by the structure of ecological interactions, *i.e.* how they are distributed within communities.
 Here we show that, though species interactions vary substantially over a continental gradient, the coevolutionary significance of individual interactions is maintained across different scales.
 Intriguingly, this also occurs despite the fact that community variation at the local scale tends to weaken or remove community-wide coevolutionary signal.
-When considered in terms of the interplay between coevolutionary theory and community ecology, our results demonstrate that individual interactions are locally relevant whereas the emerging structure of these interactions across many species only becomes relevant at regional scales. **
+When considered in terms of the interplay between coevolutionary theory and community ecology, our results demonstrate that individual interactions are locally relevant whereas the emerging structure of these interactions across many species only becomes relevant at regional scales.**

-Ecological interactions are capable of introducing strong selective pressures on the species involved; for example, lodgepole pines and red crossbills phenologies respond spatially to the presence of squirrels [@benk03a] and palm species undergo changes in seed morphology in response to the extinction of bird dispersers [@galetti].
-When taxonomically diverse species are considered at once, groups of interacting species are delineated by evolutionary boundaries [@eklo11], invariant structures in the distribution of interactions appear [@jord03], and conservatism of both the distribution of community modules [@stou07] and the role of species occupy within them [@stou12] becomes evident.
-Although the evolutionary dynamics in interacting species pairs has been well described [@thom05;@gand08], attempts to understand how these cascade up to generate the tremendous species diversity of both species and interactions characteristic of empirical communities have been inconclusive [@hemb14].
+Ecological interactions exert selective pressures on the species involved;
+for example, lodgepole pines and red crossbills phenologies respond spatially to the presence of squirrels [@benk03a] and palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13].
+Most of these interactions are long-standing from a macroevolutionary point of view [@eklo11], explaining why interactions are distributed similarly across communities, either at the large [@jord03] or small [@stou07] scale.
+Although the evolutionary dynamics of interacting species pairs has been well described [@gand08], attempts to understand how these cascade up to generate the tremendous species diversity of both species and interactions characteristic of empirical communities have been inconclusive [@hemb14].

-Historically, coevolution in many-species systems that span a large taxonomic range is often quantified as the matching between the phylogenies of two sets of interacting organisms [@desd02a;@lege02].
+Historically, coevolution in taxonomically diverse communities is quantified as the matching between the phylogenies of two sets of interacting organisms [@lege02].
 This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13].
-More explicitly, "coevolved" systems should (i) have similar phylogenetic trees and (ii) species at matching positions in either trees should interact.
-It is not clear, however, how this idea relates to dynamics occurring at smaller scales [@pois15]: indeed, many ecological and evolutionary processes that occur locally are expected to blur the phylogenetic signal.
-The spatial scales at which the different mechanisms involved are mostly incommensurable: coevolution is expressed within patches connected by gene-flow [@broc07c;@nuis03], whereas the species diversity of complex networks is typically observed at spatial scales matching the species distribution [@have92;@basc09a].

-Species interaction networks have a structure which is in part driven by evolutionary mechanisms, both micro [@hall10a;@jord03] and macro [@eklo11;@dunn08].
-Yet it has recently been demonstrated that ecological interactions display important turnover over time and space [@pois12c]: the structure of networks made of the same species is expected to change from one location to the other, under the effect of local environmental contingencies, spatial mis-match in species phenologies, variations in population abundances, and chance events [@pois14].
-As a consequence, *locally*, the evolutionary signal on network structure is expected to be buried under much ecological noise, and the effect of coevolution can only be inferred *regionally* -- to the point where we must now ask if deep evolutionary history matters at all at the scale where the structure of ecological networks is relevant to ecological properties.
+More explicitly, communities that assembled through coevolution should (i) have similar phylogenetic trees and (ii) species at matching positions in either trees should interact.
+It is not clear, however, how this idea stands when confronted to dynamics occurring at smaller scales: indeed, many ecological and evolutionary processes that occur locally are expected to blur the phylogenetic signal [@pois15].
+One possible reason is the recently demonstrated fact that interactions display important turnover, at temporal and spatial scales relevant to ecological dynamics [@pois12c]: the same two species can interact in different ways under the effect of local environmental contingencies, spatial mis-match in species phenologies, variations in population abundances, and chance events [@pois14].
+As a consequence, it is important to assess whether deep evolutionary history matters at all at the scale where the structure of ecological networks is relevant to ecological properties.

 <!--
 TP: I don't think this ¶ is necessary in the final text, but let's keep it